zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 *Data-Driven Abductive Inference of Library Specifications* by Zhou et al.

 ## TODO

-* Re-add this comment somewhere?
-  `python3 bin/evaluation_tool.py weakening config/standard.config -tb 3600 -l` sets the time bound(in seconds) for weakening inference, the default time bound is `3600` seconds.
-  + Added in Running Elrond section.

-* Add suggested hardware requirements (i.e. RAM and hard disk)
-  + Added in Requirements section.

-* Stipulate that reviews might need to disable memory limits in docker
-  + Docker can access whole RAM/Disk/CPU resource by default.

 * Include our own docker image
-  + TODO

-* Add a command to run a single benchmark to the ‘Getting Started’ guide, so reviewers have a sense things are actually working
+* Add a command to run a single benchmark to the ‘Getting Started’ guide, so reviewers have a sense things are actually working.

-* Include lists of claims supported and not supported by the artifact
-  + In our evaluation section, we discuss about `5` key questions(line `918 - 923`).
-  + For _Q1_:
+* Hardware requirements / suggestions

+## Claims Supported / Not Supported By This Artifact

+The paper's evaluation section discusses 5 key research questions the evaluation is designed to address.

+* _Q1: Is Elrond able to find specifications sufficient to verify a range of properties and client programs in a reasonable amount of time?_
-    - The artifact supports the claims that our benchmarks covers the rich datatypes, predicates and properties claimed on line `928-979` of paper, and rich client programs claimed on line `996-999`.
-We shows this by provide the client programs, assertions and predicates under directory `data/`.
+    - This artifact supports the claims that our tool covers a rich set of data types, predicates, and properties drawn from the literature over a diverse set of client programs.
+The library and client use cases discussed in the paper are found in the `data` directory of this artifact.
-    - The artifact supports the claims that Elrond can infer consistent initial solution under `3` minutes(line `1004`) by the `time_c` column in the table we generated.
+    - This artifact may not support the claim that Elrond can infer a consistent initial solution in under 3 minutes (line 1004) depending on the hardware on which the benchmarks are executed, although in our testing this claim was verified.
-  + For _Q2_:
+* _Q2: Can Elrond identify unsafe client programs?_
-    - The artifact supports the claim that Elrond can returns concrete counter-examples for clients with unsafe post-conditions by provide `5` unsafe benchmarks.
+    - This artifact supports the claim that Elrond can return concrete counter-examples for clients with unsafe postconditions by providing 5 benchmarks containing unsafe client programs.
-  + For _Q3_:
+* _Q3: Can Elrond efficiently find maximal solutions?_
-    - The artifact may not support the claim that `16/22` benchmarks of our safe benchmarks were able to find maximalsolutions from the initial solution within `1` hour(line `1015-1016`) by rum these benchmarks by `./bin/run_benchmarks_short.sh`, because the proference depends on the machine reviewers used.
-However, we examed this claim under two machine and this claim holds.
+    - This artifact may not support the claim that `16/22` benchmarks of our safe benchmarks were able to find maximal solutions from the initial solution within `1` hour (line `1015-1016`) depending on the hardware used to run the benchmarks.
+However, this claim held in our testing.
-  + For _Q4_:
+* _Q4: Is Elrond able to find useful intermediate generalizations of initial specifications?_
-    - The artifact supports the claim that Elrond considers at most 40% of the full search space(line `1023`) by provide the `#Gather/|𝜙+|` column in generated Table 4.
+    - This artifact supports the claim that Elrond considers at most 40% of the full search space(line `1023`) by providing results similar to the `#Gather/|𝜙+|` column in Table 4.
-  + For _Q5_:
+* _Q5: Does weakening improve the quality of the inferred specifications?_
-    - The artifact supports the claim that `time_d` of short benchmarks are samller than long benchmarks(line `1037-1040`) by  provide the `time_d` column in generated Table 4.
+    - The artifact supports the claim that `time_d` of short benchmarks are samller than long benchmarks (line `1037-1040`) by providing results similar to the `time_d` column in Table 4.

 ## Requirements